Individual Faculty or College/School Nominations Deadline: Sunday, February 9, 2020, by 11:59 p.m.

 - Strength of graduate application letters of recommendation;

 - Strength of letter of support from the WVU department/program or faculty member making the nomination.

-Nominations must be submitted by an individual faculty member or by an academic program; students cannot apply for this fellowship.
+Nominations must be submitted by an individual faculty member or by an academic college or department; students cannot apply for this fellowship.
 There is no nomination limit for this fellowship.
 Note that faculty members and programs are encouraged to only nominate their most qualified applicants for this fellowship.
-Finalists will be invited to campus to interview with the selection committee, and awardees will be notified by early April.
+Finalists will be invited to campus to interview with the selection committee, and awardees will be notified by late March.
 WVU names up to four new Ruby Scholars each year.